Effective Date: 12/10/14

 What Types of Information Do We Collect?

 - DataXu collects a variety of information to help target online advertising to you based on your interests.
-This includes information about your hardware and software attributes and your online behavior, including your browser type (e.g., Firefox or Internet Explorer), operating system (e.g., Macintosh or Windows), Internet provider (e.g., Verizon or Comcast), your IP address and domain name, the pages that you visit on third-party websites and the actions that you take on those websites, the date and time of your visits to third-party websites, the files that you download, and whether you respond to an online ad.
+This includes information about your hardware and software attributes and your online behavior, including your browser type (e.g., Firefox or Internet Explorer), operating system (e.g., Macintosh or Windows), Internet provider (e.g., Verizon or Comcast), your IP address and domain name, the pages that you visit on third-party websites and the actions that you take on those websites, the date and time of your visits to third-party websites, and whether you respond to an online ad.

 - To provide relevant advertising for mobile users, we may also collect, device type, make and model, operating system, mobile advertising identifiers, operating system device identifier (For example, IDFA for iOS and Android ID for Android) and information about the apps you use.
 We may also use the GPS location of your device if you have opted-in to provide it to one of DataXu’s publisher partners.